romi/romi-robots-docs/docs/plant_imager/how_to/reconstruct_plant_geom.md

 1. **Copy the raw acquisition folder** to a separate analysis location so the original files stay untouched.

     ```shell
-    cp /data/ROMI/Romi_Fabfab/acquisitions/experiment_X \
+    cp /data/ROMI/2026_scans/acquisitions/experiment_X \
-          /data/ROMI/Romi_Fabfab/analysis/experiment_X
+          /data/ROMI/2026_scans/analysis/experiment_X
     ```

-2. Verify that the copy contains the expected image sub‑folders (e.g., `rgb/`, `metadata/`).
+2. Verify that the copy contains the expected image sub‑folders (e.g., `images/`, `metadata/`).

 ---

 ## 2. Start the execution environment

-You may work either in the conda environment **or** in a Docker container.
+You may work either in the `plant3dvision` conda environment **or** in a **Docker** container provided by ROMI.
 Choose the option that matches your workflow.

 === "Conda"